saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 </pre>

-Next, we verify the IPv4 routing table on the Cisco:
+Next, we verify the routing table for the VRF on the Cisco IOS XR device:

 <pre style="font-size:12px">
 ios_xr_1#<b>show route vrf cust-2</b>